saitaiky/notebook/docs/docs/web-development/docker/network.md

 ### Bridge Mode

 It is the Docker **default networking mode** which will enable the connectivity to the other interfaces of the host machine as well as among containers.

 The **Bridge** network assigns IPs in the range of 172.17.x.x to the containers within it.
 The containers can reach each other using their names.
 This is made possible by an Embedded DNS which runs on the address **127.0.0.11**.
 To access these containers from outside you need to map the ports of these containers to the ports on the host.

+- Accessibility to other containers is possible in bridge mode.
+- Connectivity to external network.
+- Connectivity to host machine

 ![Default network](/img/web-development/docker/default-network.png)
 Source: [Docker Networking](https://towardsdatascience.com/docker-networking-919461b7f498)